 Contact Veeva Support to enable this feature.
-Manual matching is not available for Clinical Operations Vaults.

 You can lock a matched document version to an EDL Item.
 By default, you can only lock documents in the Steady and Superseded lifecycle states, but you can configure other document lifecycle states to be lockable as well.
 All locked documents in any such lifecycle states are tracked for each EDL Item in the Locked Document Count field.